SPEAKING WITHOUT USING WORDS

 Most of the time the messages of the rooms just work their magic without any help.
 To be sure; there is never a dull moment.

 One favorite technique used to accomplish this vibe of quiet, hidden messages around the house (especially on holidays) is made possible through theme decorating.
 When you set a theme that fits a season good conversation is easy.
 The conversations flow naturally and cheerfully.
-Good conversations are how good times begin.

 LOOKING AT THIS THEME

 This Thanksgiving theme is called Thanksgiving On The Farm.
-It is one that might especially grab the hearts of grandmother’s across the nation.
+The theme is one that might especially grab the hearts of grandmother’s across the nation.
 That is because it has a double value.
 Not only do you get to talk more with your grands about your theme; you also get to play within the theme as you speak of it.

 Thanksgiving on the Farm will be filled with children’s toys that reflect life on the farm.
 After which; you guessed it again; the kids get the toys to take home with them.